 Chemicals can end up in food – either intentionally for a technological purpose (e.g. food additives), or through environmental pollution of the air, water or soil.
 Chemicals in food are a worldwide health concern and are a leading cause of trade obstacles.

 Because of inherent limitations of science, the US Food and Drug Administration can never be absolutely certain of the absence of any risk from the use of any chemical substance.
 Therefore, the FDA must determine – based on the best science available – if there is a reasonable certainty of no harm to consumers when an additive is used as proposed.

 In fact, the FDA maintains a data base of more than 3,000 ingredients used in the US food supply.
-An article on bebrainfit.com suggests that various combinations of these common food additives appears to have a neurotoxic effect (harms the brain)—pointing to the important fact that while low levels of individual food additives may be regarded as safe for human consumption, we must also consider the combined effects of the vast array of food additives that are now prevalent in our food supply.
+An article from bebrainfit.com suggests that various combinations of these common food additives appears to have a neurotoxic effect (harms the brain)—pointing to the important fact that while low levels of individual food additives may be regarded as safe for human consumption, we must also consider the combined effects of the vast array of food additives that are now prevalent in our food supply.
 Some of these food additives and preservatives allowed by FDA may even raise risks for cancer and heart disease.

 We at Hokto add absolutely no chemical additives to our Kinoko or to the growning media.
 Our Kinoko are pure and natural and 100% mushroom.